Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • Listings Management and CRM – to provide tailored solutions for database and CRM needs to enable easy management of client relationships with sellers, buyers, landlords, tenants, investors, etc.

-• Website Designing - designing of websites facilitating a stylish and comprehensive online presence to showcase property listings.
+• Website Designing – designing of websites, facilitating a stylish and comprehensive online presence to showcase property listings

-• Listings Syndication - to publish property listings to the main property portals in South Africa and fetch leads therefrom as well as from client websites.
+• Listings Syndication – to publish property listings to the main property portals in South Africa and fetch leads therefrom, as well as from client websites.

-• Scheme Management software - to provide a Financial Accounting and Communications Management System that enables Sectional Title Managers and individual Self-managed Schemes to manage all the requirements of community schemes (bodies corporate and HOA's).
+• Scheme Management software – to provide a Financial Accounting and Communications Management System that enables Sectional Title Managers and individual Self-managed Schemes to manage all the requirements of community schemes (bodies corporate and HOAs).

-• Social Media marketing - to help boost clients' online presence and in so doing reach and connect with target markets.
+• Social Media Marketing – to help boost clients’ online presence and, in so doing, reach and connect with target markets.

 • Bespoke Software Development – to design and develop customised web-based applications.